bobbimanners/Zapple-II/README.md

 # How to Run The Code

+The code assumes a Z80 Softcard (or clone) in slot 4.
+This can be changed by modifying the `SOFTCARD` address in `SOFTCARD65.S` and `SOFTCARD80.ASM` if your card is in a different slot.

 I provided a couple of ProDOS EXEC files to load all the pieces and run the
 code: